peniblec/rac-kun/README.md

 ## Implementation

-This skeletal implementation was undertaken by a ragtag band of barely-competent developpers composed of me, myself and I, during my internship with team DRIM in the LIRIS research lab from CNRS.
+This skeletal implementation was undertaken by a ragtag band of barely-competent developers composed of me, myself and I, during my internship with team DRIM in the LIRIS research lab from CNRS.
 All complaints about:
 - memory leaks
 - uncaught exceptions